eProsima/AML-IP/amlip_demo_nodes/README.md

 ## Build Project

-In order to build the following project an be able to operate with this demo Nodes, follow these instructions:
+In order to build the following project and be able to operate with this demo Nodes, follow these instructions:

 ```sh
 mkdir src